cualquiercosa327/c1c/README.md

 Under Microsoft Visual Studio or Visual C#, the solution file `srcdisasm/PSXDiscompile.sln` should build without issue.
 See above for information on converting the project file to a newer format.

 ## Running ##
-To run C2C, under Cygwin, `cd` into the main directory (containing `c2c.exe`, `psx.dll`, etc) and run `./c2c`.
+To run C1C, under Cygwin, `cd` into the main directory (containing `c1c.exe`, `psx.dll`, etc) and run `./c1c`.

 __You will need to have the following files present in the same directory:__

-* `c2c.bin`: An image of the Crash Bandicoot 2 (PAL) game disc, including complete MODE2/FORM1 headers.
+* `c1c.bin`: An image of the Crash Bandicoot (NTSC) game disc, including complete MODE2/FORM1 headers.
 This is the BIN out of a CUE/BIN rip.
 * `psx.dll`: The compiled emulator (see above).
 * `psx-gpu.dll`: A playstation emulator GPU plugin.
 * `psx-spu.dll`: A playstation emulator SPU plugin.
 * `psx-pad1.dll`: A playstation emulator gamepad plugin.
 * `psx-pad2.dll`: A playstation emulator gamepad plugin.
 This may need to be different from the other one.
 * `memcard1`: A memory card file in the typical 128 KB format.
 This will be read but not written to.
-* `SCES_009.67`: This is the original game executable, which can be found on the game disc (PAL).
+* `SCUS_949.00`: This is the original game executable, which can be found on the game disc (NTSC).

 For the plugins, I recommend the following: